vegaprotocol/research/README.md

 # Vega Research

 Vega is a bespoke blockchain designed for decentralised trading.
 It operates as a public sidechain to major collateral chains and is designed for high speed trading of derivatives.
-Please refer to our whitepaper for more background details: [https://vega.xyz/background#published-papers](https://vega.xyz/background#published-papers).
+For more background details please see the papers that we have published to date: [https://vega.xyz/background#published-papers](https://vega.xyz/background#published-papers).

 As it's a first attempt (that we know of) at creating a professional grade system with such characteristics it faces research problems that are often specific to that setting and interdisciplinary in nature.
 The main disciplines that our research spans include Computer Science, Mathematics and Economics.